rq/rq/docs/docs/workers.md

 implements this strategy.

 In some other circumstances, when a worker is listening to multiple queues, it can be useful to pull jobs from the different queues randomly.
-The custom class `rq.worker.RoundRobinWorker` implements this strategy.
+The custom class `rq.worker.RandomWorker` implements this strategy.
 In fact, whenever a job is pulled from any queue, the list of queues is shuffled, so that no queue has more priority than the other ones.